EarthObservationSimulator/instrupy/docs/miscellaneous.rst

     This maneuver option indicates that the pointing axis can be maneuvered within a circular region (corresponding to a specified angular diameter) *around* the z-axis (nadir-direction).
 The rotation about the pointing axis is unrestricted.
-    The resulting FOR is characterized by a proxy-sensor is as follows:
+    The resulting FOR is characterized by a proxy-sensor as follows:

-        * Reference orientation is the proxy-sensor aligned to the NADIR_POINTING frame.
+    * The proxy-sensor orientation is aligned to the NADIR_POINTING frame.

-        * If input sensor FOV is CIRCULAR: proxy-sensor FOV is CIRCULAR with diameter = maneuver diameter + input FOV diameter
+    * If input sensor FOV is CIRCULAR:

+        proxy-sensor FOV is CIRCULAR with diameter = maneuver diameter + input FOV diameter

-        * If input sensor FOV is RECTANGULAR: proxy-sensor FOV  is CIRCULAR with diameter = maneuver diameter + diagonal angle of the input rectangular FOV
+    * If input sensor FOV is RECTANGULAR:

+        proxy-sensor FOV is CIRCULAR with diameter = maneuver diameter + diagonal angle of the input rectangular FOV

         where diagonal angle of the RECTANGULAR FOV = 2 acos( cos(angle_width/2) . cos(angle_height/2) )

     .. figure:: circular_maneuver.png
         :scale: 75 %